Fruit peels in the wild: do they or don’t they belong?

 “In the same way that humans have the ability to consciously shift the balance of the Earth, which we’ve done, we also have the capacity and capability of stopping it.” – Michael deGruy

-I recently made the switch to bar shampoo (will write more about this in a future blog post!) as a low impact alternative.
+I recently made the switch to bar shampoo (will write more about this in a future blog post!) as a zero waste alternative.
 I love the Rosemary Shampoo Bar Soap from Meow Meow Tweet because it’s easy to pack and is not a liquid item – which means I don’t have to worry about it being under 3.4 ounces.
 I just shave off enough for the trip and place the soap in a reusable metal container.
 Hassle-free, TSA-compliant, and eco-friendly.

 I’m guilty of buying travel-sized items from Target in the past.
 Although they are cute and convenient, there’s not much product in the container.
 After one weekend, it’s empty and the bottles will end up in the landfill.
 Fortunately, I’ve rediscovered bar soap again.
 I’ll do the same thing with bar soap – shave off just what I need for the trip and place this in the same metal tin box.